 When someone sees a broken person, the first response (especially from fellow Christians) is often “just pray more, just read your Bible more, just keep going to church, just find someone to serve because serving others minimizes your own problems, just shape up spiritually and be more disciplined, seek more of God and move on.
 Try exercising or eating differently or doing this or that.”
 While all of that should be someone’s starting point, that’s often the worst thing to say to a truly broken person.
 If it’s someone who is normally positive, outgoing, and optimistic (or maybe you met someone in the midst of their brokenness) and they’re telling you they are dry and empty, they’ve most likely tried all those things and have no more of themselves to give and then they think they’re broken beyond repair.
 We need to stop telling people these things.
 No matter how heartfelt and well meaning we might be, people need to know they can be broken and take some time to repair themselves.

-I am finally going to seek help from sources I never have or thought I would but I think will actually help me work through the battles I can’t face or figure out on my own anymore.
-I’m not going to *stay* broken but I am going to let myself *be* broken for just a little while.
 There’s a freedom that comes from being broken and letting someone help you be put back together especially after struggling for so long to do it yourself.
 Sometimes that help can’t come from family, spouses, children, or your church.
 Sometimes it’s ok to rely on a professional to help you figure things out from an unbiased, third person, Christian perspective but isn’t so close to you personally and emotionally involved to the point that it gunks up your brain.
 I always had in my mind that going to a counselor/ psychotherapy meant that you were “just being dramatic” or giving up on letting God help you.
 But sometimes your brain can’t connect the dots and you need someone to help you connect them so you can see God again.
 Isn’t that what God would want?
 For you to fight and keep trying to see Him despite your brokenness and humanity?
 To fight for the desire for you to love and please Him again?
-Tell me if you think I’m wrong, but I believe now more than ever that any time you put your pride aside, are honest with your dark, shameful struggles, and say that despite that you are going to try every avenue you can to fight to see God and end up glorifying Him again- I believe that is where Satan gets defeated and God is *actually* glorified.
+Tell me if you think I’m wrong, but I believe now more than ever that any time you put your pride aside, are honest with your hardest struggles, and say that despite that you are going to try every avenue you can to fight to see God and end up glorifying Him again- I believe that is where Satan gets defeated and God is *actually* glorified.
 Staying broken and those around you getting hurt because you stay broken does nothing for the Kingdom and often ends up contributing to others getting broken too.